maximilian-kruse/maximilian-kruse/README.md

 :anatomical_heart: Application to the ***Inverse Problem of Cardiac Electrophysiology***.

+:snake: Python-based, nostalgia for C++, Julia fan, believing in Rust.

 :thinking: AI as cool, but let's not forget everything we have learned over the last centuries.

 :desktop_computer: Software is value, in academia we can do much better!